top of page

 1.2.
 Best Practices of career orientations in the field of forestry

 1.3.
-Design of impulses, attraction, and incentives needed for girls and young women to encourage
+Design of impulses, attraction, and incentives needed for girls and young women to encourage them to enter the forestry sector

 2.1.
 Analysis of career paths of female forestry professionals

 2.1.
-Recommendations and innovative concepts for gender awareness and competences in
+Recommendations and innovative concepts for gender awareness and competences in educational and training institutions

 2.3.
 Pilot actions